adaptivecomputing/plugins-mws/native/README.md

 # Native Wiki Interface Comparison

 Most of the Native Plugin's functionality is copied from the Native Wiki interface in Moab.
+However, there are differences in both the URL configuration and the Wiki attributes themselves.

+## URL Configuration

-The following is a table comparing the two interfaces, the Moab Native URL vs the plugin equivalent configuration entry, and can be used to port Native Wiki scripts to the Native Plugin.
+The following is a table comparing the Moab Native URL and the plugin equivalent configuration entry.
+This may be used to port Native Wiki scripts to the Native Plugin.

 Plugin URL | Plugin Config | Notes
 ---------- | ------------- | -----